 Students will be housed in hotels and rooms will be shared with 2-3 persons per room.
 All housing costs are included in the program fee.

 Selected group meals are included in the program fee; however some meals will be out-of-pocket expenses for students.
 A detailed itinerary will be provided that clearly indicates which meals will need to be purchased.
 Though the individual spending habits of each student will vary, please see the budget information below for an estimate of the average out-of-pocket meal expenses.

-International round-trip air travel will be arranged for the Italy group.
+International round-trip air travel will be arranged for the group.
 This arranged flight generally departs from and returns to Lambert International Airport in St. Louis, MO.
 The faculty program leader travels with the group flight to facilitate airport check-in and transfers.

 A significant portion of the grade for this course comes from your trip journal and the writing and presentation of a paper of your choice.
-The final paper will be submitted and presented before spring break.
+The final paper will be submitted and presented before Spring Break.